leonard7e/flohole/README.md

 # flohole
-For Flutemakers: calculate locations of fingerholes for various flutes.
+This command line tools tries to be useful for Flutemakers.
+It calculates the locations for fingerholes.